reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 }
 ```

-We intended to override the `getEmployeeStatus()` method but instead we misspelled the method name.
+We intended to override the `getEmployeeStatus()` method but we misspelled the method name.
 This can lead to serious bugs.
 The program above would compile and run without issue without catching that bug.

 If we add the annotation `@Override` to the `getemployeeStatus()` method, we get a compile time error, which causes a compile error and forces us to correct the typo right away: